Back to blog

 The bottom line

 Fortnightly pay is actually better than monthly for budgeting — you get more frequent feedback on your spending, and those two bonus months are free savings if you don't inflate your lifestyle.
-Budget fortnightly, save the bonus months, and track with Steady to see exactly where each pay goes.
+Budget fortnightly, save the bonus months, and automate your finances to make it effortless.
+Track where each pay goes with Steady.

 Share